ArturoDent/find-and-transform/README.md

 <br/>

 >  Important:  &nbsp; What are &nbsp; **`"words at cursors"`**? &nbsp; In VS Code, a cursor next to or in a word is a selection (even though no text may actually be selected!).
 This extension takes advantage of that: if you run a command with no `find` arg it will treat any and all "words at cursors" as if you were asking to find those words.
 Actual selections and "words at cursors" can be mixed by using multiple cursors and they will all be searched for in the document.
+It appears that a word at a cursor is defined generally as this: `[a-zA-Z0-9_}` although some languages may define it differently.

+> So with the cursor at the start or end of `FIXME` or any within the word, the `FIXME` is the word at the cursor.  `FIXME-Soon` consists of two words.
+If the cursor followed the `*` in `FIXME*` then `FIXME` is **not** the word at the cursor.

 This is demonstrated in some of the demos below.

 <br/>